larien/clean-code-go/README.md

 ### Why is this for, then?

 I'm in a moment in my career as software developer that I feel I lack some basic concepts.
 One of them includes writing a graceful, clean, clear code.
-Therefore I'm gonna practice some coding adapting Uncle Bob's Clean Code in my favorite programming language: Go! :blue_heart:
+Therefore I'm gonna practice some coding adapting Uncle Bob's [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) in my favorite programming language: **Go**! :blue_heart:

 Hope I can help you guys too :wink: